phillipian/upload-automation/README.md

 ### To Add Media
 - We can either use the photo directory name or have photo host their images elsewhere online
-- This command sets a featured image for post 1:
+- This command attaches an image for post 1:
-  - wp media import <file or url> --title='Something' --post_id=1 --featured_image
+  - wp media import <file or url> --title='Something' --post_id=1
-- Figure out how to upload more than just the featured image using wp media import
-- The theme file template-parts/content-single.php must be edited to display attachments, or its equivalent
+- The theme file template-parts/content-single.php must be edited to display attachments, and it must be styled to display captions and credits

 ### Instructions for Setup
 Download Wordpress and Wordpress CLI and begin making posts.
 This feels a bit hacky and not altogether right but I don't know how else to do it.